superDross/ticket.vim/README.md

 # ticket.vim

-Creates and manges git branch specific session files.
+Vim session management system with a focus on git branches.

 ![](https://user-images.githubusercontent.com/16519378/185827909-3c80e95f-668b-4d6f-b113-86d9d805eef6.gif)

-## Function
+## Usage

-This allows one to open and save session files associated with specific git branches easily.
-This is particularly useful if you need to switch branch, but want to preserve your vim state in the branch you are currently within.

-When in the `branch1` you can execute `:SaveSession`, switch to `branch2` do what you need to do here then switch back to `branch1` and execute `:OpenSession`.
-Your vim instance will look exactly the same as it was prior to switching to `branch2`.

-In this way, each branch can have its very own session that can be easily opened (`:OpenSession`) and saved/overwritten (`:SaveSession`).

-Let's say every development ticket you get results in a new branch.
-Having a session & note file ready for when you have to revisit the ticket at a later date, due to another higher priority ticket requiring attention or lengthy code review process, is very useful for regaining your train of thought.

-One can also have these session files automatically open and save.

-Branch specific note files can be created & managed using `:OpenNote` & `:SaveNote`.
-This is useful when fixing a bug in a certain branch and you wish to document your findings while troubleshooting.
+### Within a Git Repo

+Executing `:SaveSession` will save a session associated with the current branch checked out within the repo.

+Executing `OpenSession` will open the session you saved that is associated with the current branch name.

+If you switch branch you can save/open a different session associated with the branch you just switched to without affecting other branch sessions.

+Markdown files for taking notes associated with the branch can be managed using `:SaveNote` and `:OpenNote`

+### Outside a Git Repo

+Saving and opening sessions will work and automatically name the session file `main.vim` in case the directory is ever initialised as a git repo.

 ## Commands

-- `:SaveSession` -- To create a branch session
+- `:SaveSession` -- To create a session

-- `:OpenSession` -- Open the session
+- `:OpenSession` -- Open a session

-- `:CleanupSessions` -- Remove sessions that do not have a local branch
+- `:CleanupSessions` -- Remove sessions that do not have a local branch (only works within git repositories)

-- `:SaveNote` -- Save notes about the branch
+- `:SaveNote` -- Save notes related to the session

-- `:OpenNote` -- Open branch note
+- `:OpenNote` -- Open note associated with the session

 - `:GrepNotes *` -- Search all notes for given arg